 If you have been considering buying a shared ownership home, you probably have a good understanding of how the scheme works by now.
-But do you know where to start when it comes to getting a mortgage for shared ownership?
+But do you know where to start when it comes to getting a shared ownership mortgage?

 Committed to providing clear communication when it comes to social and affordable housing, we have outlined some important information to help you.